 The job hunt is an uphill battle.
-Particularly right around now, when most companies have a hiring freeze in place, it can feel totally impossible to break past that polite rejection letter.
-Or worse, getting no response at all.
+It can feel totally impossible to break past that polite rejection letter — or worse, getting no response at all.

 The modern job-hunting scene is complicated, seemingly arbitrary at times and can be extremely disheartening.
 Because most of it has gone online these days, we feel the need to compact ourselves into a 300 word letter, a 2 page CV, that doesn’t accurately portray your passion – and God forbid you actually use the word 'passion'!